 The graduates of UP have constantly ranked high if not topped the examinations given by the Philippine Professional Regulatory Commission.
 Employers prefer UP graduates over other applicants.
 A lot of UP alumni hold respectable positions in government agencies, private institutions, and even in NGOs.
 You can find from different industries successful people who excel in their respective fields who were once UP students dreaming of contributing a positive change to society.

-Through the Socialized Tuition and Financial Assistance Program, students avail of discounted tuition fees to full tuition fee waivers, plus cash subsidies, according to their individual income brackets.
+UP also has the Student Financial Assistance Program.
+Through this program, students avail of discounted tuition fees to full tuition fee waivers, cash subsidies, according to their individual income brackets.

 4. The academic freedom enjoyed by faculty and students alike